Patrick Wolter

 Team Manager (Leatherhead)

 Hannah joined MFT in 2021 as part of the In-Reach service, supporting people being discharged from mental health hospitals and settling back into the community.
-In July 2023 she became Team Manager, overseeing the GPimhs Community Connector and Lived Experience Practitioner teams.
+In July 2023 she became Team Manager, and now oversees the GPimhs Community Connectors, Banstead Social Prescribing, and Recovery & Connect.

 To look after her wellbeing, Hannah enjoys listening to music, playing video games and spending time with friends and family.
 She also loves animals, especially cats!